De Standaard der Letteren: All consuming jealousy ⎮ Magic Realism by Aleksandr Skorobogatov

 Skorobogatov has extensively revised his debut novel which dates from the early nineties.
 Nevertheless, the inspiration and background of the story are still closely associated with the turbulent beginnings of post-communism in Russia.
 The characters are tormented, traumatised figures in a world in which war and social disruption are a part of everyday reality.
 The text on the dust cover mentions Aleksandr Skorobogatov in the same breath as great masters like Dostoyevsky, Gogol, Poe and Polanski.
 Whether or not this is so is for the reader to decide.
 However ‘Russian Gothic’ is without any doubt an absolute must for readers interested in Russian magic realism.

-The Russian writer Aleksandr Skorobogatov (b.
+THE WRITER The Russian writer Aleksandr Skorobogatov (b.
 1963) has lived in Antwerp since 1992.
 Apart from his first novel ‘Russian Gothic’ he has published ‘Audience with the Sovereign’ and ‘Earth without Water’ in Dutch.
 He is regarded as one of the most remarkable post-communist Russian writers today.